Couchers-org/couchers/app/web/README.md

 # couchers-react

-This is the react frontend for couchers.org.
+This is the react web frontend for couchers.org.
 We are using Typescript with [React Query](https://react-query.tanstack.com/) for data fetching and [Material UI](https://material-ui.com/) for components.

 Communication with the backend is via [protobuf messages](https://github.com/protocolbuffers/protobuf/tree/master/js) and [grpc-web](https://github.com/grpc/grpc-web).
 You can find some helpful documentation on [protobuf messages in javascript here](https://developers.google.com/protocol-buffers/docs/reference/javascript-generated).